-This is typically the one eye condition that’s going to cause your chinchilla’s eye to look cloudy, red, or slightly swollen and watery.
+This eye condition typically causes your chinchilla’s eye to look cloudy, red, or slightly swollen and watery.

-In most circumstances, time will take care of this issue for you, although you may notice that your chinchilla is severely irritated, itching, or even attempting to rub their own eyes.
+In most circumstances, time will take care of this issue for you, although you may notice that your chinchilla is severely irritated, itching, or even attempting to rub its own eyes.

 Chinchilla’s teeth fall into a category of their own when it comes to potential issues that you may run into when owning one of these loveable furry pets.

-Nonetheless, overgrown teeth can be an issue for your chinchillas’ eye if you run into the teeth growing into the nasal duct, which is below the eye.
+But overgrown teeth can also be an issue for your chinchilla’s eyes, if the teeth grow into the nasal duct, which is below the eye.

-This will 100% cause your chinchilla to present with watery eyes and can cause excessive drainage if not handled with some speed.
+This will cause your chinchilla to present with watery eyes and can cause excessive drainage, if not dealt with in a timely manner.

-Items like chew sticks and other safe hanging chew items, in addition to timothy hay, will help naturally keep your chinchilla’s teeth at the correct size.
+Items like chew sticks and other safe hanging chew toys, in addition to timothy hay, will help naturally keep your chinchilla’s teeth at the correct size.

 To acknowledge and recognize an eye problem or condition with your chinchilla, you likely won’t need to do much.